tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/厂商通道QPS限制说明_intl_en.md

 ### QPS limit
 The assignment of push rate (QPS) by Mi Push is mainly based on the number of daily online MIUI devices of the application.
 QPS indicates the number of requests that can be called in one second.
 Up to 1,000 target devices can be included in one request.
 For example, if the QPS is 3,000, a message can be pushed to up to 3 million devices in one second.
->You can query the number of daily online MIUI devices in [Push Operation Platform](https://admin.xmpush.xiaomi.com/zh_CN/app/unauth) > Push Statistics > User Data > Detailed Data.
+>?You can query the number of daily online MIUI devices in [Push Operation Platform](https://admin.xmpush.xiaomi.com/zh_CN/app/unauth) > Push Statistics > User Data > Detailed Data.

 Different numbers of daily online MIUI devices are assigned with different QPS: